2026

 SECTION 3.
 Burgee.
 The Club burgee shall be black with gold trim and gold lettering.

 SECTION 4.
-The lagoon, being a part and parcel of this Club, will in its entirety belong to the
+The lagoon, being a part and parcel of this Club, will in its entirety belong to the Club.
+All dues and assessments collected by the lagoon committee will be turned over to the general fund per Article VII, Section 5 of the By-Laws (duties of the Treasurer) (3/14/76).

 ARTICLE II.
 Objects